wduquette/value/journal.md

 ## 2019-06-07
 *   Continue working with Datum to handle Datum::Other properly.
     *   Specific things I need to do for Data::Other
-        *   Verify that we can return Rc<T> successfully, when just pass a &Datum to a function.
-(DONE)
-        *   Verify that we can return Rc<T> successfully in a MyValue method.
         *   Verify that MyValue::to_string() can convert Datum::Other to string
             when needed.
         *   Verify that we can do the whole shimmer dance on to_other.